Frequently Asked Questions

 - Answer – All vehicles that park on campus must have a permit, except when parked at the pay-by-hour parking meters.

 - Question – What do I do if my vehicle is in the shop and I have rental car?

-- Answer - A temporary permit would need to be purchased from our office in Lester Hall at a daily rate for the duration the rented vehicle will be on campus.
+- Answer - A temporary permit would need to be purchased from our office at a daily rate for the duration the rented vehicle will be on campus.

 - Question – I sold my car or I wrecked my car and don’t have the permit that was on it!